 You just got back from a conversation with a potential customer.
-Yes, you can make a quote!
+Yes, you can make a proposal!
 You know that there are more hijackers on the coast that you would like to leave behind.
 How do I make sure that the customer chooses me, it goes through your mind.
 Ha, that's a great starting point.
 You are ready for the next step.

-A good conversation is the basis of your quotation and the better the conversation, the higher the goodwill factor!
+A good conversation is the basis of your proposal and the better the conversation, the higher the goodwill factor!
 Incidentally, it does not matter whether you have had a face-to-face or telephone conversation.
 Both give you the opportunity to get to know the customer and ask the right questions.

 During the conversation, attentive listening is the key factor, because… you sell with your ears.
 Therefore, switch off all your own thoughts, forget about targets, your next appointment or whether you have to refuel later.
 Concentrate and especially ask open and reflective questions.
 It may feel a bit uncomfortable at first, but keep asking until everything is clear.
 A customer often starts with a specific question, but further questions sometimes reveal that it is about something completely different.
 Write down as much as possible.
-Detailed notes and remarkable quotes ensure that you can pick up on the conversation in your quotation.
+Detailed notes and remarkable proposals ensure that you can pick up on the conversation in your proposal.

 In any case, write down:

 - the request for help or the problem

 - what actions have already been taken and what the results were

 - any doubts or objections from the customer